The Reverend Louis

 Methodist Church on Church Street

-The Rev. Flocken was pastor of this
+The Rev. Flocken was pastor of this church

 at the time of his photo presentation.